rmjordas/awesome-vue/content/projects-using-vue-js/apps-websites.md

 - [Vue资源精选](http://vue.awesometiny.com) - great Vue components list, category, inline demo show and brief
 - [Cronhub](https://cronhub.io) - Painless Cron Monitoring Tool
 - [wrkprty](https://wrkprty.com) - Pop-up coworking events for freelancers, remote workers, and professionals looking to get out of the office.
-- [Made with love](https://made-with-love.xyz/) - The Made with Love around the world, initiative is a movement to celebrate, promote and build a brand.
-It feed Tech news, design inspiration and trends from over 100 sources including Dribbble, ProductHunt, Behance and Techcrunch.
 - [V·oogle](http://v-oogle.com/) - Google.com, reVued.
 A joke-project.
 - [Broker Notes](https://broker-notes.com) - 'Study to become a Real Estate Agent'
 - [SyncLounge](https://synclounge.tv) - SyncLounge is a tool to sync Plex content across multiple players in multiple locations.